I’ve been asked for an update on the Sisvel AV1/VP9 pool situation; here’s what we know.

 What happens next?
 As noted, Sisvel hopes to release a patent list by the end of July 2019.
 At that point, AOMedia can analyze the patents and make their own determination.

 What do I believe?
 For anyone who cares, here’s how I think about it.
 I’ve written many books, all of which I hope to monetize to the greatest degree possible.
 If someone argued that a particular book should be distributed for free, I would vehemently disagree; my livelihood depends on these earnings.

-The companies in the Sisvel patent groups invest significantly in R&D, to the tune of almost 20 billion Euros between 2015 – 2017.
-At some level in each company, someone hopes to monetize these efforts, and many jobs depend upon these revenues.
+The companies in the Sisvel patent groups invest significantly in R&D. At some level in each company, someone hopes to monetize these efforts, and many jobs depend upon these revenues.
 Anyone thinking that these companies should contribute their technology for free, or are bad or evil for seeking royalties, is simply unrealistic.
 I can only assume that if someone suggested that they should work for free they would vehemently disagree.

-For me, it comes down to the two questions posted above.
+For me, it comes down to the two questions posed above.
 If AV1/VP9 infringe upon the IP rights of licensors in the Sisvel pools, it’s their right and obligation to pursue royalties.
-If Google/AOMedia can prove that AV1/VP9 don’t infringe, it’s the system working as it has been claimed.
+If Google/AOMedia can prove that AV1/VP9 don’t infringe, it’s the system working as it should.